 Linus Torvalds

-Linus Torvalds has this to say about this ridiculous attempt at making a desktop system:
+Linus Torvalds has this to say about Gnome 3:

 Why can't I have shortcuts on my desktop?
 Why can't I have the expose functionality?
 Wobbly windows?
 Why does anybody sane think that it's a good idea to have that "go to the crazy 'activities'" menu mode?